Covid is no excuse to dress like a redneck - ExBulletin

 The sports market, already a $ 155 billion industry, is expected to skyrocket to $ 257 billion over the next five years.
 While this is good news for Track Suits R Us, it is the death knell for our company.

 It would be one thing if America truly embraced a life of vigorous activity.
-But an American Psychological Association survey reveals that 42% of U.S. adults reported unwanted weight gain averaged 29 pounds during Covid, while a Twitter user who reported repetitive wearing of sweatpants had led him to forget how to use buttons suggests the new style trend strongly favors recreation over athletics.
+But an investigation by the American Psychological Association reveals that 42 percent of American adults reported unwanted weight gain averaged 29 pounds during Covid, while a Twitter user who reported repetitive wearing of sweatpants had led him to forget how to use buttons suggests the new style trend strongly favors recreation over athletics.

 It’s not like the fashion world was really at the top of its game before the pandemic hit.
 In 2019, for example, singer Halsey showed up at a chic red carpet event in an outfit she described as “a little naked, a little chic.”
 Wonderwall.com’s description of her outfit is worth a thousand photos: [The creation] pair black underwear with a sheer red dress studded with floral appliques, all held in place by a chunky belt.